timschreiber/timschreiber.github.com/_posts/2016-02-15-how-to-save-windows-spotlight-lockscreen-images.md

 Sure enough, there is.
 It's not only a better way &mdash; it's kinda failproof.
 It just took a little digging around.
 So, let's get started:

 1. Open the Run dialog prompt by holding down your windows key plus R (<span class="fa fa-windows"></span> + R).

 ![Run Dialog Prompt][1]

 2. Copy this `%localappdata%\Packages\Microsoft.Windows.ContentDeliveryManager_cw5n1h2txyewy\LocalState\Assets` and paste it into the Run dialog prompt.
-A folder will open in File Explorer, with a bunch of cryptic filenames.
+Click **OK**, and then a folder will open in File Explorer, with a bunch of cryptic filenames.

+![Path Pasted into Run Dialog Prompt][2]

 3. Copy all of those files to another folder (I created one on my Desktop called *Spotlight Images*.
 If you see a warning prompt when you try to copy the files, just click **OK**.